vacp2p/rfc/content/docs/rfcs/59/README.md

 # Abstract

-This document describes serialization, compression and encoding of data within URLs, so the app links could carry enough information to help users with instant previewing and verifying even prior clicking or taking an action on the content.
+This document presents a comprehensive overview of the serialization, compression, and encoding techniques used to transmit data within URLs.
+The primary objective is to enable app links to contain sufficient information, allowing users to conveniently preview and verify the content before taking any actions or clicking on the link.
+By employing these methods, users can make informed decisions about engaging with the content, enhancing their overall browsing experience.

 # Background / Rationale / Motivation